 - familial polyposis coli

-Familial adenomatous polyposis syndrome has a varied imaging appearance and demonstrate innumerable polyps.
+Familial adenomatous polyposis syndrome has a varied imaging appearance and demonstrates innumerable polyps.
 Imaging usually underestimates the number of polyps because most are <5 mm in size.
 Features of colorectal carcinoma (CRC) should also be actively sought out.

 Treatment and prognosis